What Is Postman?

 Download and install Postman

 Go to postman.com/downloads and download the version for your operating system (Windows, macOS, or Linux).
-Create a free Postman account when prompted — you need an account to use the environment and collection features.
+Create a free Postman account when prompted.
+You need an account to use the environment and collection features.

 Import the UBN BaaS collection